CluedIn-io/CluedIn.Documentation/docs/020-deployment/howtos/020-setup-sso.md

 1. Under **Manage**, select **App registrations** > **New registration**.
 1. Enter a display **Name** for your application.
 ![Register_application_Name.png](../../assets/images/ama/howtos/configure-sso-2.png)
-1. Select the account types that can use the application.
+1. Select the **Supported account types** that can use the application.
+1. Leave Redirect URI empty for the time being.
 1. Select **Register**.

     When the registration finishes, the Azure portal displays the **Overview** pane of the application registration.
 Here you can see the **Application (client) ID**.
 This value uniquely identifies your application.
-You'll need it to [enable SSO via Helm](#create-kubernetes-secret-and-enable-sso-via-helm).
+Make note of this Id as you'll need it to [enable SSO via Helm](#create-kubernetes-secret-and-enable-sso-via-helm).
     ![Register_application_Application_ID.png](../../assets/images/ama/howtos/configure-sso-3.png)

 After you register the application, complete the following steps: